cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-2.rst

 Step 1.5.
 Control the 3 motors together
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Modify your PD control code from lab 1 to control all 3 motors (controlled independently).
+Modify only the right_state MotorState array here.
+Leave the left_state array as is at all 0s.

 [TODO: insert pic of compeleted setup]